YerevaNN/3DMolGen/docs/launch_torchtitan_qwen3.md

 `scripts/launch_torchtitan_qwen3.sh` is a SLURM-friendly wrapper around `molgen3D.training.pretraining.torchtitan_runner`.
-It sets reasonable defaults for WANDB, derives a unique run name, injects it into a temporary TOML, and launches `torchrun` with the proper distributed settings pulled from SLURM.
+It sets reasonable defaults for WANDB, derives a unique run name from `[job].description`, injects it into a temporary TOML, and launches `torchrun` with the proper distributed settings pulled from SLURM.

 ## SLURM directives